GST Registration Online at ₹101 | Apply GST Number in 1 Day

 GST stands for Goods and Services Tax.
 It is a comprehensive indirect tax levied on the supply of goods and services across India.
 Implemented on July 1, 2017, GST replaced various indirect taxes that were previously imposed by the central and state governments, such as excise duty, service tax, value-added tax (VAT), and others.

-The GST system is designed to create a unified taxation structure, simplifying the tax regime by streamlining different taxations into a single tax.
+The GST system is designed to create a unified taxation structure, simplifying the tax regime by streamlining different taxes into a single tax.
 It operates on a dual model, involving both the central and state governments:

 • Central GST (CGST): Collected by the central government on intra-state supplies of goods and services.